davidnixon/cf-certbot-auto/README.md

 ## Quick start

 - Login to IBM cloud account cli
-- List domains in your account: `ic cf domains`
+- List domains in your account: `ibmcloud cf domains`
   - verify that all the "owned" or "private domains" can be managed by GoDaddy DNS provider
 - Deploy the action and trigger